8 min read

 Along with malicious threat actors and insider threats, the NSA/CISA report cites supply chain security as one of the major areas of concern.
 This is borne out in research that shows that “Supply chain attacks rose by 42% in the first quarter of 2021 in the U.S., impacting up to seven million people.”

-, “A whopping 97% of firms have been impacted by a cybersecurity breach in their supply chain, and 93% admitted that they have suffered a direct cybersecurity breach because of weaknesses in their supply chain.”
+As Forbes reports, “A whopping 97% of firms have been impacted by a cybersecurity breach in their supply chain, and 93% admitted that they have suffered a direct cybersecurity breach because of weaknesses in their supply chain.”